pwwang/pipen/docs/api.md

 > The ssh runner

 	@static variables:
-		`serverid`: The incremental number used to calculate which server should be used.
+		`SERVERID`: The incremental number used to calculate which server should be used.
 		- Don't touch unless you know what's going on!